howardginsburg/ImageAIProcessor/Readme.md

 1. This repo is setup using devcontainers.
 You must have docker installed or run it as a Codespace in Github.
 If you plan to run it locally, after the project opens, make sure to select 'Yes' when prompted to reopen in container.
 This will ensure the correct environment is setup for the project, including the Azure Functions runtime environment.
 1. Copy the `local.settings.json.example` file to `local.settings.json` make updates.
-    - `BASE_URL` is the base url for the Azure Functions runtime.
-For example: `http://localhost:7071` or `https://<appname>.azurewebsites.net`
-    - `FUNCTIONS_KEY` is the key for the Azure Functions runtime.
-This is used when calling the orchestrator function to call the other functions.
-This is not needed when running locally.
     - `AZURE_AI_SERVICE_ENDPOINT` is the endpoint for the Azure AI Service.
 For example: `https://<appname>.cognitiveservices.azure.com/`
     - `AZURE_AI_SERVICE_KEY` is the key for the Azure AI Service.
     - `AZURE_STORAGE_CONNECTION` is the connection string for the Azure Storage Account.